Skip to content

 Photo Paper Thickness:

 Here again, it can change depending on the print technology and the ink.
-But let’s put it simply: the thicker is the paper, the better it is.
-The thicker is the paper, the longer it will last in time.
+But let’s put it simply: the thicker the paper, the better it is.
+The thicker the paper, the longer it will last.

 No big surprise that the thicker paper is also the most expensive one!